Top Tools and Technology to Enhance Your Omnichannel Retail Strategy

 Many businesses are still to explore the technology, but this chart from Smart Insights below shows some of the areas in which companies are integrating AI technology, such as personalisation, content creation and customer service:

 Machine learning is helping brands to deliver more effective email marketing campaigns.
 For example, email tools like Phrasee use machine learning to predict the type of subject lines and content that will hook recipients and encourage them to engage and convert through email campaigns.

 For effective omnichannel commerce, you must maintain continuity in your customer experience and level of service, both offline and online.
 Chatbots are becoming a must-have technology for retailers and ecommerce stores, as they can help users to get the answers to their questions and the solutions to their problems, without having to leave the website or wait for a response via email or phone.

 Chatbots can also be used to help consumers find products and to ease the decision-making process on ecommerce stores, to boost conversions.
-Learn more about the use of chatbots in retail with our Ultimate Guide to Using Chatbots in Ecommerce.

 Voice search, smart assistants and voice commerce

 Retailers and marketers should already been adapting strategies to incorporate voice search, as it’s changing the way we search for information, products and services.

 It’s been predicted that, by 2020, 50% of all searches will be voice searches.
 (Source: Campaign Live)